 The Freedom of Information Act 1991 gives individuals a right to access records.
-However, the Committee is exempt from providing records under this Act, as articulated in Section 52X of the Children and Young People (Oversight and Advocacy Bodies) Act 2016:
+However, the Committee is exempt from providing records under this Act, as articulated in Section 38 of the Children and Young People (Oversight and Advocacy Bodies) Act 2016:

 ‘Information about individual cases disclosed to the Committee or a person employed (or formerly employed) to assist the Committee is to be kept confidential and is not liable to disclosure under the Freedom of Information Act 1991.’